 Whether it’s as simple as sending some high-quality office supplies or as generous as giving every remote employee a standing desk for their home office, any money you spend on improving remote workers’ experience pays you back twofold: it has the feeling of a gift with the additional benefit of making your remote team more effective at their jobs.

-In addition to our regular company updates, our executive team schedules a special Q&A just for remote employees, giving them a chance to talk more closely and directly with the C-suite.
+Another tip the executive team at BambooHR has seen a positive impact comes from special Q&A sessions just for remote employees.
+These occur in addition to our regular company updates, giving remote employees a chance to talk directly with the executive team.
 That’s just one way that an organization can show remote teams they understand the different challenges remote workers face.
-Other ideas might include location-agnostic healthcare plans, home office equipment stipends, subsidized broadband connections, and the communal workspace idea we talked about previously.
+Other ideas might include location-agnostic healthcare plans or subsidized broadband connections.

-All of the suggestions above are designed to strengthen the bond between employers and remote employees, but without a way to measure their effectiveness, getting approval to do some of them—especially the ones that cost money—can be a challenge.
+All of the suggestions above are designed to strengthen the bond between employers and remote employees.
+No matter what you decide to do, however, measuring their effectiveness is a challenge you’ll need to consider–especially the ones that cost money.

-Essentially, it all comes back to communication: if you can learn what needs and concerns remote employees have, you have a basic framework for addressing those issues.
-And if you can gain a sense of how employees are feeling throughout the year, you can track that sentiment against your efforts to see if what you’re doing is working.
-Two tools are very effective at doing just that: eNPS and pulse surveys.
+Measuring engagement is all about learning what needs and concerns remote employees have.
+It gives you a framework for addressing those issues.
+Looking for ways to keep your thumb on the pulse of remote employee engagement throughout the year provides a method to track that sentiment to see if what you’re doing is working.
+At BambooHR, we’ve found two tools to be very effective at doing just that: eNPS and pulse surveys.

-eNPS is a two-question survey tool designed to measure employee satisfaction.
-It uses a simple scoring system and keyword analysis to give organizations a quick performance rating along with deeper insights about why employees are feeling good or bad about the company.
+Employer Net Promoter Score, or eNPS is a two-question survey designed to measure employee satisfaction.
+It uses a simple scoring system and keyword analysis to give employers a quick performance rating along with deeper insights about why employees are feeling good or bad about the company.
 It allows you to track satisfaction over time and understand what you’re doing right as well as what you might focus on to improve the employee experience.

-Pulse surveys are even simpler: short multiple-choice or binary questionnaires that take only a couple minutes (if that) for employees to complete, but that can be administered quickly to gauge reactions and help executive teams make the right call when a decision might impact the employee experience.
+Pulse surveys are even simpler: short multiple-choice or binary questionnaires that take only a couple of minutes for employees to complete, but that can be administered quickly to gauge reactions and help executive teams make the right call when a decision might impact the employee experience.